pydata/pydata-sphinx-theme/docs/user_guide/header-links.rst

 `FontAwesome <https://fontawesome.com/>`_ is a collection of icons that are commonly used in websites.
-They include both generic shape icons (e.g., "arrow-down"), as well as brand-specific icons (e.g. "github").
+They include both generic shape icons (e.g., "arrow-down"), and brand-specific icons (e.g. "GitHub").

 You can use FontAwesome icons by specifying ``"type": "fontawesome"``, and specifying a FontAwesome class in the ``icon`` value.